apache/drill/_docs/sql-reference/sql-commands/009-analyze-table.md

 qhistogram":{"category":"numeric-equi-depth","numRowsPerBucket":150,"buckets":[0.0,2.0,4.0,7.0,9.0,12.0,15.199999999999978,17.0,19.0,22.0,24.0]

 In this example, there are 11 buckets.
 Each bucket contains 150 rows, which is an approximation of the number of rows (1500)/number of buckets (11).
-The list of numbers for the “buckets” property indicates value ranges where buckets start and end.
-Starting from 0, the first number (0.0) denotes the end of the first bucket and the start of the second bucket.
-The second number (2.0) denotes the end of the second and start of the third bucket, and so on.
+The list of numbers for the “buckets” property indicates boundaries for each bucket.
+Starting from 0, the first number (0.0) denotes the end of the first bucket and the start point of the second bucket.
+The second number (2.0) denotes end point for the second bucket and starting point for the third bucket, and so on.

 ## Limitations